Can your house really be at risk if you get into difficulties repaying something like a credit card bill?

 In 2014 there was about one Charging Order for every twenty CCJs.

 By 2018, this had dropped so there was only one Charging Order for every fifty CCJs.
-They are less common now than they were.
+That proportion remained the same in 2019.

-The number of Orders for Sale is so small they wouldn’t show on that chart at all.
+The number of Orders for Sale is so tiny they wouldn’t show on that chart at all.
 In 2013 there were only 220 Orders for Sale.

 Ways to keep your house safe